Perturbation theory (quantum mechanics): Difficult computations

 The problem of non-perturbative systems has been somewhat alleviated by the advent of modern computers.
 It has become practical to obtain numerical non-perturbative solutions for certain problems, using methods such as density functional theory.
 These advances have been of particular benefit to the field of quantum chemistry.
 Computers have also been used to carry out perturbation theory calculations to extraordinarily high levels of precision, which has proven important in particle physics for generating theoretical results that can be compared with experiment.

 Time-independent perturbation theory

 Time-independent perturbation theory is one of two categories of perturbation theory, the other being time-dependent perturbation (see next section).
 In time-independent perturbation theory, the perturbation Hamiltonian is static (i.e., possesses no time dependence).
 Time-independent perturbation theory was presented by Erwin Schrödinger in a 1926 paper, shortly after he produced his theories in wave mechanics.
 In this paper Schrödinger referred to earlier work of Lord Rayleigh, who investigated harmonic vibrations of a string perturbed by small inhomogeneities.
 This is why this perturbation theory is often referred to as Rayleigh–Schrödinger perturbation theory.
+Time-independent perturbation theory can itself be separated into non-degenerate and degenerate perturbation theory.

+Non-degenerate perturbation theory

 First order corrections

 The process begins with an unperturbed Hamiltonian H_{0}, which is assumed to have no time dependence.
 It has known energy levels and eigenstates, arising from the time-independent Schrödinger equation: